Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Methods and Analysis

 \subsection{Analysis}

-While channel dropout might intuitively prevent overfitting to either information source, does it structurally prevent overfitting to $X_u$?
+While masking views of $z$ might intuitively prevent over-reliance on either information source, does it structurally prevent over-reliance on $X_u$?
 Further, is this added complexity over training on the domain-invariant $X_s$ alone justified?
-Here we investigate the following questions: \begin{enumerate} \item Does channel dropout structurally force $h_{\theta}$ to use $X_{s}$?
+Here, we investigate the following questions: \begin{enumerate} \item Does masking views of $z$ theoretically force $h_{\theta}$ to use $X_{s}$?
 (Proposition~\ref{prop:stationarity}) \item Does training on $(X_u, X_s)$ improve over training on $X_s$ alone?
+(Proposition~\ref{prop:ceiling}) \end{enumerate}

-(Proposition~\ref{prop:ceiling}) \end{enumerate} In the analysis below, $H(\cdot)$ denotes entropy, $H(\cdot \mid \cdot)$ conditional entropy, and $I(\cdot;\,\cdot)$ mutual information.
-Because $h_{\theta}$ operates on the concatenation $(X_u, X_s)$, its first-layer weights are partitioned into slices $W_u$ and $W_s$ corresponding to the unstable and stable inputs, respectively.
-This holds for any architecture whose first layer is linear in the input, including CNNs and ViTs.
-We make the following assumptions, the first three of which follow~\cite{eastwood2023spuriosity}: \begin{assumption}[Stable inputs] $Y \perp E \mid X_s$, \ie, the stable inputs encode information about $Y$ that is environment-invariant. \end{assumption} \begin{assumption}[Unstable inputs] $Y \not\perp E \mid X_u$, \ie, the relationship between the in-domain input $X_u$ and $Y$ depends on the environment. \end{assumption} \begin{assumption}[Complementary information] $Y \not\perp_e X_u \mid X_s$ for every $e \in \mathcal{E}$, where $\perp_e$ denotes conditional independence under $\mathbb{P}_{e}$, \ie, in each environment $X_u$ carries task-relevant information beyond what $X_s$ provides. \end{assumption} \begin{assumption}[Informative stable inputs] $I(Y;\, X_s) > 0$, \ie, $X_s$ possesses nonzero predictive information about $Y$. \end{assumption} Assumptions~\ref{ass:stable}--\ref{ass:complementarity} are explicit in the graphical model (Fig.~\ref{fig:method_overview}, right).
-Assumption~\ref{ass:informative} avoids trivially domain stable inputs (\eg, all constant values).
+Below, $H(\cdot)$ denotes entropy, $H(\cdot \mid \cdot)$ conditional entropy, $H_e(\cdot)$ and $H_e(\cdot \mid \cdot)$ denotes entropy and conditional entropy under a particular environment $e$, $I(\cdot \,;\, \cdot )$ mutual information, $\star$ is cross-correlation, $\ell$ is a proper scoring rule, and $\sigma$ is a pointwise non-linearity.
+As $h_{\theta}$ takes the concatenated input $(X_u, X_s)$, its first layer admits a partition of weights into slices $W_u$ and $W_s$ acting on the unstable and stable inputs, respectively.
+This holds when the first layer is linear in the input, as in CNNs (where $W_u,W_s$ are kernel slices) and ViTs (where $W_u,W_s$ are slices of the shared embedding matrix).
+We assume the following (with the first 3 assumptions following~\cite{eastwood2023spuriosity}): \begin{assumption}[Stable inputs] $Y \perp E \mid X_s$, \ie, the stable inputs encode information about $Y$ that is environment-invariant. \end{assumption} \begin{assumption}[Unstable inputs] $Y \not\perp E \mid X_u$, \ie, the relationship between the in-domain input $X_u$ and $Y$ depends on the environment. \end{assumption} \begin{assumption}[Complementary information] $Y \not\perp_e X_u \mid X_s$ for every $e \in \mathcal{E}$, where $\perp_e$ denotes conditional independence under $\mathbb{P}_{e}$, \ie, in each environment $X_u$ carries task-relevant information beyond what $X_s$ provides. \end{assumption} \begin{assumption}[Informative stable inputs] $I(Y;\, X_s) > 0$, \ie, $X_s$ possesses nonzero predictive information about $Y$. \end{assumption} Assumptions~\ref{ass:stable}--\ref{ass:complementarity} are explicit in the graphical model (Fig.~\ref{fig:method_overview}, right).
+Assumption~\ref{ass:informative} is to preclude trivially domain-stable inputs (\eg, zero-valued features no matter the environment indexed).